Eye94Mask/TwinsRemote/README_EN.md

 No.

-Twins Remote Play is not tied to Steam and can be used with:
+Twins Remote is not tied to Steam and can be used with:

 * Non-Steam games
 * Emulators